jmptrader/vivus.tis/README.md

 Sciter currently doesn't supports calculating path's length, so you need to tell in your markup the length of each path in pixels by adding a `length="123"` attribute.

-The good news is that you can view any Vivus.js example in any browser, open the developer tools (F12), right-click the SVG node, and 'Copy Outer HTML' to get the necessary SVG markup.
+The good news is that you can view any Vivus.js example in any browser, open its developer tools (F12), right-click the SVG node, and 'Copy Outer HTML' to get all the necessary SVG markup.

 Notice that vivus.js adds to every `<path>` something like `style="stroke-dasharray: 566, 568; stroke-dashoffset: 0;"` where 566 is the length of the path.
-I manually added a procedure to extract the length from this attribute as seen [here](https://github.com/MISoftware/vivus.tis/blob/master/vivus.tis#L95), so if your SVG markup has it, you are not required need to add `length="123"` attributes.
+I manually added a procedure to extract the length from this attribute as seen [here](https://github.com/MISoftware/vivus.tis/blob/master/vivus.tis#L95), so if your SVG markup has it, you are not required to add `length="123"` attributes.

 ### Constructor